 This is set to rise as depletion of conventional oil will lead to price increases, making development of the new types of oil more economically viable.

-Professor Albert Zijlstra of the University's School of Physics and Astronomy, supervised Denis's project.
+Professor Albert Zijlstra of the University's Department of Physics and Astronomy, supervised Denis's project.
 He's hugely impressed with his student's research – and sees it as an example of how undergraduate work can have a real-world impact.

 "It shows how useful the skills that students learn in physics are, and how they are applicable to areas beyond their discipline," says Professor Zijlstra.
 And he has a prediction of his own.
 "I see a bright future for Denis, in whatever field he chooses."